Meet a Backslider: Interview #4

 It was during this time that my new ambition became saving money so I could a) buy a house with my now husband (which we did) and b) have job options, like starting this business.
 I still wasn’t resting much but I was no longer in survival mode.

 The last thing I’ll share here is that my best friend lives with ME/CFS (chronic fatigue syndrome) that was brought on by career and AuDHD burnout.
 Watching her navigate chronic illness has been my siren call to unsubscribe from urgency culture and to be gentler with myself.
-For example, if I don’t get my newsletter out on time (which happens), it’ll be okay.
+For example, if I don’t get my newsletter out on time (which absolutely happens), it’ll be okay.
 No one is going to die.
 I used to berate myself for things like that.
 Not anymore!

 Q4: What has been the hardest part about letting go of the climb — whether that was status, money, or identity?
 And was it a “one and done” letting go or something you’ve had to do over and over?